 Extra fees apply if you pay your tax prep fees with your tax refund instead of paying the fees upfront.

 Can I File My Taxes Now?

-Online tax software during the tax interview will ask if you have any of these tax situations.
+Online tax software, during the tax interview, will ask if you have any special these tax situations.
 If you’re unsure what tax credits and tax deductions you qualify for, the tax prep software helps you find out.

 If you owe a tax liability, consider making a traditional IRA contribution to reduce your taxable adjusted gross income.
 Individuals can make up to $6,000 ($7,000 if age 50 or older) in combined traditional IRA and Roth IRA annual contributions.

 The IRA contribution deadline is April 15, 2023, for calendar year 2022 contributions.
 It is unclear if this deadline was extended when the filing deadline was extended.